Skip to content

 chat_id = "-1001234567890"

-KeyTypeRequiredWhat it does
+KeyRequiredWhat it does

-template_pathstringnoOverride the embedded message template.
+template_pathnoOverride the embedded HTML message template.

 Open Telegram and message @BotFather: